-Jundah is not currently an accredited Queensland Tidy Town.
+Jundah is currently a 2 star accredited Queensland Tidy Town.
 You can tell us what you think by voting in the poll.

 Jundah is a s mall Central West Queensland town, located on the Thomson River, approximately 1,122 kilometres west of Brisbane and 76 kilometres north east of Windorah.
 It is the administrative centre of the Barcoo Shire Council, with a population of 120 people.